 For decades, the path to high school mathematical glory has been a straightforward one.
-Students with a hunger for problem-solving would spend years practicing in quiet libraries, under the watchful eyes of devoted coaches, and with the unspoken understanding that success was the result of talent, perseverance, and grit.
-For many, the pinnacle of this journey was the International Mathematical Olympiad (IMO) — a crucible of logic and creativity that transformed prodigies into legends.
+Students with an aptitude for problem-solving would spend years practicing in quiet libraries, under the watchful eyes of devoted coaches, with the unspoken understanding that success was the result of talent, perseverance, and grit.
+For many, the pinnacle of this journey was the International Mathematical Olympiad (IMO) — a test of logic and creativity that thrust unknown prodigies into the public spotlight.

 But that path now looks more fragile than ever.
 In recent years, a cheating scandal1 has shaken the foundations of high-school math competitions across the globe.
 At the heart of it is the American Mathematics Competitions (AMC), a series of tests that serve as the gateway to the IMO for U.S. students.
 What was once a meritocratic proving ground is now mired in controversy, as whispers of leaked test questions have grown into full-throated accusations.